-\Unless otherwise specified, references to "not-for-profit corporations" include both charitable and non-charitable not-forprofit corporations (such as those formed for social, fraternal or political purposes).
-The Act clearly applies to New York not-for-profit corporations and New York wholly charitable trusts.
-Non-New York charities that conduct solicitations in New York and have revenue over certain thresholds may be subject to some provisions of the Act, depending on how the Act is interpreted.
+Unless otherwise specified, references to "not-for-profit corporations" include both charitable and non-charitable not-for-profit corporations (such as those formed for social, fraternal or political purposes).
+The legislation clearly applies to New York not-for-profit corporations and New York wholly charitable trusts.
+Some portions of the legislation also apply in certain circumstances to non-New York charities required to register to conduct charitable solicitations in New York.
+The applicability, if any, of the remaining portions of the legislation to non-New York organizations that conduct activities or hold property in New York is not stated.

-Covered Organizations Торіс Summary All Not-for-Profit Corporations and Wholly Charitable Trusts (cont'd) Mandatory Conflict of Interest Policy Note that an organization that has adopted a Conflict of Interest Policy pursuant to federal, state or local laws that is substantially consistent with these new requirements will be deemed in compliance, as will a corporation that is a state or local authority that has com- plied substantially with Public Authorities Law Sections 2824 and 2825(3).
+Covered Organizations Topic Summary All Not-for-Profit Corporations and Wholly Charitable Trusts (cont'd) Mandatory Conflict of Interest Policy Note that an organization that has adopted a Conflict of Interest Policy pursuant to federal, state or local laws that is substantially consistent with these new requirements will be deemed in compliance, as will a corporation that is a state or local authority that has complied substantially with Public Authorities Law Sections 2824 and 2825(3).
 Each covered organization must adopt a Conflict of Interest Policy to ensure that its directors, officers and key employees act in the organization's best interest and comply with applicable laws.
-Contents of the Conflict of Interest Policy The Conflict of Interest Policy, at a minimum, must include: (a) a definition of the circumstances that constitute a conflict of interest; (b) procedures for disclosing a conflict of interest to the Audit Committee, or if no Audit Committee exists, to the Board; (c) a requirement that the conflicted person not be present at or participate in Board or committee deliberations or vote on the matter; (d) a prohibition of any attempt by the conflicted person to influence improperly the deliberations or voting on the matter; (e) a requirement that the existence and resolution of the conflict be documented in organization records, including minutes of any meeting where the conflict is discussed or voted on; and (f) procedures for disclosing, addressing and documenting related party transactions .
-The Policy must also require that, prior to initial election and annually thereafter, each director submit to the secretary a signed written statement identifying, to the best of the director's knowledge, (1) any entity of which the director is an officer, director, trustee, member, owner or employee, with which the organization has a relationship and (2) any transaction in which the organization is a participant and in which the director migh have a conflicting interest.
+Contents of the Conflict of Interest Policy The Conflict of Interest Policy, at a minimum, must include: (a) a definition of the circumstances that constitute a conflict of interest; (b) procedures for disclosing a conflict of interest to the Audit Committee, or if no Audit Committee exists, to the Board; (c) a requirement that the conflicted person not be present at or participate in Board or committee deliberations or vote on the matter; (d) a prohibition of any attempt by the conflicted person to influence improperly the deliberations or voting on the matter; (e) a requirement that the existence and resolution of the conflict be documented in organization records, including minutes of any meeting where the conflict is discussed or voted on; and (f) procedures for disclosing, addressing and documenting related party transactions.
+The Policy must also require that, prior to initial election and annually thereafter, each director submit to the secretary a signed written statement identifying, to the best of the director's knowledge, (1) any entity of which the director is an officer, director, trustee, member, owner or employee, with which the organization has a relationship and (2) any transaction in which the director might have a conflicting interest.
 The secretary must provide copies of all such statements to the chair of the Board.
-Policy Oversight The Board or designated Audit Committee of the Board shall oversee the adoption and implementation of, and compliance with, any Conflict of Interest or Whistleblower Policy adopted by the organization, unless this function is performed by a committee of the Board consisting solely of independent directors. → Return t